 It is the responsibility of the parents/guardians to verify that the information provided is true and factual.

 The school principal is responsible for determining whether proof of residence has been satisfied.

 Out of zone year 9-12 enrolment enquiries

-As a zoned school under enrolment pressure we are currently unable to offer places to out of zone students and have a waiting list for 2019 and 2020.
+As a zoned school under enrolment pressure we are currently unable to offer places to out of zone students and have a waiting list for future years.

 If you would like to place your child on the waiting list, please complete an ‘expression of interest for future enrolment’ form, attach copies of their two most recent reports, NAPLAN/PAT testing results and any other supporting documentation (e.g. educational psychology assessment reports) then send all back to Heathfield High School.